 As painting wood furniture black can be hard, I started with a paint range that I already knew had good coverage.

-This paint is Black Sands from Dixie Belle’s mineral paint line, Silk.
-It’s a lovely grey-black.
+This paint is Black Sands from Dixie Belle Paint’s mineral paint line, Silk.
+It’s a lovely soft black.
 Not as heavy-looking as some true blacks can be.

-I needed two coats of Black Sands, which is what I’ve come to expect of the colours in the Silk range.
+I needed two coats of Black Sands, which is the great coverage that I’ve come to expect of the colours in the Silk range.

-If you like black, this bumblebee makeover is the only other time I’ve used it!
+If you like black, this bumblebee makeover sold lightning fast!

 I used the same flat brush to paint the ornate area but a round brush would have worked better to get into the details.
-So, I went back over it with a tiny detail brush before the second coat.
+So, I went back over it with a tiny detail brush the second time.